cite-architecture/CitableBase.jl/docs/src/citable.md

-# Citable resources: an example implementation
+# Citable entities: an example implementation

-Citable objects implement three traits:
+`CitableBase` defines three traits that all citable entities must implement:

 - the `CitableTrait`.
 Citable objects are identified by URN, and have a human readable label.
 - the `UrnComparisonTrait`.
 Citable objects can be compared with other citable objects of the same type using URN logic.